micmejia/bible-dump/NKJV/Ephesians/Eph 1.md

 In Him you also _trusted,_ after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise,

 ###### 14
-who[^d] is the [^e]guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory. ## Prayer for Spiritual Wisdom
+who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory. ## Prayer for Spiritual Wisdom

 ###### 15
 Therefore I also, after I heard of your faith in the Lord Jesus and your love for all the saints,